bilal-amjad-dev/aws-repository/10-cloudwatch.md

-### 🎯 Best Title Recommendation
-The cleanest and most accurate option is:

-**“Automating IAM Access Key Rotation with AWS Lambda, EventBridge, and SNS Notifications”**

-Why?
+### 🔍 Difference between CloudWatch and EventBridge
+- **CloudWatch Events** was the older name.
-- **EventBridge** is the current AWS service name.
+- **EventBridge** is the newer, more powerful service (it replaced CloudWatch Events).
-- **SNS Notifications** makes it clear that users will get alerts.
-- It’s concise, professional, and Medium readers will immediately understand the stack.
+- In practice, when you schedule a Lambda, you’re using **Amazon EventBridge Scheduler** (but many people still casually say “CloudWatch cron job”).

+👉 For your readers, it’s best to **pick one clear term** instead of mixing both.

+---

 ---